flarn2006/SRB2/README.md

 - When searching for a local copy of a server addon, the game will first search in a directory called "OVERRIDE", if one exists.
 This folder should be in the main SRB2 folder, where `DOWNLOAD`, `config.cfg`, `gamedata.dat`, et cetera are located.
 If it finds a file in that location with the requested name, it will load it without verifying the MD5 hash.
 This can be useful if a server has an addon that does something obnoxious (e.g. `dofor` from admintools) and you want to disable that part of the addon.

+- Before downloading a new file with the same name as an existing file in DOWNLOAD, the game will now rename the existing file (adding an "\_old*#*" suffix) as a backup so it doesn't get overwritten.

 ## Dependencies
 - NASM (x86 builds only)
 - SDL2 (Linux/OS X only)